burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 5. The constructor also introduces an implicit conversion.
 To suppress implicit conversion, the constructor must be declared with the `explicit` parameter. ([1], p.333)

-6. In C/C++, when using custom conversions via constructors without an `explicit` keyword or defined `type conversions` - only one level of implicit conversions is allowed.
+6. In C++, when using custom conversions via constructors without an `explicit` keyword or defined `type conversions` - only one level of implicit conversions is allowed.

 Example: